 How to Edit Drop-Down List in Excel?

-Let us learn to make drop-down lists with some examples and learn every process to edit drop-down list in Excel.
+Let us learn to make drop-down lists with some examples and learn every process to edit the drop-down list in Excel.

 Example #1 – Giving Drop Down Values Manually and Using Data Validation.

-For the step, we need to have the drop down values ready to enter.
+For the step, we need to have the drop-down values ready to enter.
 Suppose we want to have the values to enter Shoe Brand to choose from.
-Now we need to select a cell where we are going to insert the drop down.
+Now we need to select a cell where we are going to insert the dropdown.

 - In cell B2, we are going to enter our drop-down list.